Cavalcade of America: Television

 In the 1950s, DuPont switched its advertising strategy from radio to television, and Cavalcade of America became a television series mainly produced by Jack Chertok.
-One hundred and thirty-three episodes were aired over five seasons between 1952 and 1957.
+One hundred and thirty-one episodes were aired over five seasons between 1952 and 1957.
 During a six-month period, the television and radio series overlapped.
 The show was telecast on both NBC (1952–53) and ABC (1953–57).
 It was renamed DuPont Cavalcade Theater in August 1955, and it was known as DuPont Theater during its last year.
-In the 1957 fall season, it was replaced by The DuPont Show of the Month, a 90-minute live dramatization of popular novels and short stories or abridged versions of films and plays.
+In the 1957 fall season, it was replaced by DuPont Show of the Month, a 90-minute live dramatization of popular novels and short stories or abridged versions of films and plays.
 That series ran until 1961.

 Many kinescopes of Cavalcade of America survive at the UCLA Film and Television Archive.